ash/raku-course/docs/README.md

 - 73 quizzes
 - 65 exercises

-New exercises and quizzes may appear in the already published topics, as well as the theoretical parts can also be slightly modified to achieve the best flow of the course.
+New exercises and quizzes may appear in the already published topics, as well as the theoretical parts can be slightly modified to achieve the best flow of the course.

 The course is currently hosted as GitHub Pages at the following address: [ash.github.io/raku-course](https://ash.github.io/raku-course/).